AJGranowski/reddit-expanded-community-filter-userscript/.github/wiki/Developers.md

 ## Debugging

 Enable debug mode by clicking **`Enable Debug Mode`** from the userscript menu.
 Muted posts will appear with a dashed red border, and extra information will be printed to the web console.
-To view console messages, open the [web console][open-console-instructions-link] and filter by `Reddit expanded community filter.user.js`.
+To view console messages, open the [web console][open-console-instructions-link] and filter by the script name.

 ----